daniel-inka/pallycon-docs-v3/content/other-products/_index.en.md

 `PallyCon Anti-Capture` is a product that can monitor and block recording programs when playing Widevine DRM video in Windows Chrome browser.

+`PallyCon Visible Watermarking` is a watermark solution for HTML5 players to identify the user when video content is leaked illegally.

 <div class="row">
   <div class="col-sm-6">
     <div class="card">